Managing allegations against adults working with children (for professionals)

 - Ensure that child protection procedures are initiated where the child is considered to be at risk of significant harm.

-- Provide advice about sharing information the individual against whom the allegation has been made, with children and their families and others (see LADO Guidance Note 1: ‘Advice for Organisations‘).
+- Provide advice about sharing information the individual against whom the allegation has been made, with children and their families and others (view advice for organisations guidance).